Comments Off on Hardwood Versus Softwood Furniture: Is There a Difference?

 Hardwood Versus Softwood Furniture: Is There a Difference?

-Hardwood Versus Softwood Furniture: Is There a Difference?

 Hardwood trees, on the other hand, are usually deciduous trees.
-These broad leaf trees typically shed their leaves each fall.
+These broadleaf trees typically shed their leaves each fall.
 Hence the beautiful red, orange and brown leaves of autumn.
 Also, hardwood trees are angiosperms.
-This means they produces seeds with a covering such as a shell or a fruit.
+This means they produce seeds with a covering such as a shell or a fruit.
 Also, they usually form flowers to reproduce.
 Insects and birds become attracted to the flowers.
 And they carry the pollen to other trees.
 When fertilized, the trees form fruits or nuts and seeds.

 Most hardwood trees grow slower than softwoods.
 So they tend to be more dense.
 This is why hardwoods are more suitable for furniture.
 Hardwood furniture can take the abuse of daily use.
 While performing well and looking great, year after year.